Inputs from the dendritic tree

 Symmetrically connected networks with hidden units(Boltzmann machines):

-Objective is to choose weights and bias value so that it can rightly classify the classes of our requirement.
+The objective is to choose weights and bias value so that it can rightly classify the classes of our requirement.

 If the output unit is correct, don’t change the weights.